Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Dulnain Old Packhorse Bridge

-This bridge is an iconic image for the Cairngorms and is a short walk from the town carpark.
+This bridge is an iconic image of the Cairngorms and is a short walk from the town carpark.

 Old Packhorse stone bridge with high arch over a river